marsargoo/TopDownShooter/README.md

 ## Summary
 This fun interactive 2D shooter was built using the Monogame framework.

-The following steps describe how to run the game using Visual Studio 2022 and .Net's supported languages
+The following steps describe how to run the game using Visual Studio 2022 and .Net's supported languages.